October 17 - 19, 2025

 Six Estates of Berlin Modernism were jointly declared a UNESCO World Heritage Site in 2008.
 This title means that they are considered to have "outstanding universal value for the history of mankind".
 Wow, but is it just simple housing?

-Of these six UNESCO World Heritage-listed ensembles, the Horseshoe Estate, comprising almost 2,000 residential units, is not only the largest, but also the most famous and the most challenging in terms of monument preservation.
-Even at the time of its construction, the large housing estate in Neukölln-Britz functioned as a divided "showplace".
-Two political camps and their respective sponsored housing associations, GEHAG and DEGEWO, competed here.
-Under the direction of Bruno Taut, the chief architect appointed by the politically astute housing association GEHAG, new forms of urban planning were tested and components developed in the Hufeisensiedlung, which were later used again, slightly varied, in all kinds of parts of the newly created "unified municipality of Greater Berlin".
-The urban development in Britz scaled the qualities of the garden city concept originating in England with cooperative sponsorship, simple terraced houses and plenty of usable green space and merged these ideals with urban multi-storey housing that could be built in large numbers and in a time- and cost-saving serial construction method.
+What distinguishes the two parts of the "Großsiedlung Britz"? - Of the six Estates designated as UNESCO World Heritage Sites, the Horseshoe Estate, comprising almost 2,000 residential units, is not only the largest, but also the best-known and most challenging ensemble in terms of monument preservation.
+Even at the time of its construction, the large estate in Neukölln-Britz functioned as a divided "showplace".
+Two political camps and their respective sponsored housing associations GEHAG and DEGEWO competed here, each pursuing their own aesthetic models and implementation strategies.
+Under the direction of Bruno Taut, the chief architect appointed by the politically cleverly constructed and secured housing association GEHAG, new forms of urban planning were tested and components developed in the Hufeisensiedlung, which were later used again, slightly varied, in all kinds of parts of the newly created "unified municipality of Gross-Berlin".

+European contemporary history, bridge-building and symbol - The urban development in Britz scaled the principles of the garden city concept originating in England with cooperative sponsorship, better hygienic standards and gardens that could be used for self-sufficiency.
+The ideals of new regional planning defined by the British architectural theorist Ebenezer Howard were translated by GEHAG and its chief architect Bruno Taut into urban multi-storey housing, which could be built in large numbers and in a time- and cost-saving manner using serial construction methods and was carried out by the Berliner Bauhütte, which was affiliated with GEHAG.
+This transformation becomes particularly clear when comparing the six individual construction phases built between 1925 and 1930, which are included in the World Heritage List.
 The estate, grouped around the iconic 350-metre-long horseshoe row that gives it its name, is also an instructive mirror of the controversies and upheavals of later decades.
-Not only the discourse on urban development in the early 20th century can be traced here, but also the policy of conformity practiced by the Nazi state and the typical liberal economic spirit of the late 1990s and its consequences.
+Not only the discourse on urban development in the early 20th century can be traced here, but also the policy of conformity practiced by the Nazi state, the planned conversion to a Nazi model estate and the typical liberal economic spirit of the late 1990s and its consequences.

-Following the sale of GEHAG in a bidding process in 1998 and several subsequent transactions on the financial market, the terraced houses with gardens that dominate the streetscape of the Hufeisensiedlung were successively converted into individual properties.
+Privatization, civil society and model character - Following the sale of GEHAG in a bidding process initiated by the state of Berlin in 1998 and several subsequent transactions on the financial market, the terraced houses with gardens of the Hufeisensiedlung, which dominate the streetscape, were successively converted into individual private ownership.
 This massive challenge for the homogeneous preservation of the iconic and historic ensemble led to numerous initiatives, projects and publications that were initiated and developed by the residents.
 They have endured ever since and can thus also serve as examples for comparable complexes in terms of civic participation, practical monument preservation and active mediation.
-They will also be reported on at the conference and during the tours.
+These approaches will also be reported on at the conference and during the tours.

 Further points of reference

-100 years of Neues Bauen - Due to the significance of the Hufeisensiedlung, the anniversary in Britz is also representative of the momentum and housing construction at the time of classical Modernism - an anniversary that can best be seen in the particularly prominent buildings of the era and which is also celebrated in a similar way in Frankfurt, Dessau and Magdeburg as well as several other European metropolises.
+100 years of Neues Bauen - Due to the significance of the Hufeisensiedlung, the anniversary in Britz is also representative of the momentum and housing construction at the time of classical Modernism - an anniversary that can best be seen in the particularly prominent buildings of the era and which is also celebrated in a similar way in Frankfurt, Dessau and Magdeburg as well as several other major European cities.
+Although the term was coined as early as 1919 in a publication by architect Egon Erwin Gutkind, Neues Bauen was not implemented on a large scale until 1924/25.

 50 years of the European Year of Monument Conservation - this is the title of another anniversary related to the topic, which will also play a role in the program of the Triennial of Modernism 2025.
 The year 1975 is regarded by experts as the beginning of modern heritage conservation.
 The developments and activities in Britz are a prototype of the catalytic role that civic engagement can play, particularly in inhabited monuments.